mmeadx/playlistMaker/README.md

 # Playlist Maker
-_A Python program that scrapes Billboard's Top 100 for a specific date and adds those songs to a playlist in Spotify_
+_A Python program that scrapes Billboard's Top 100 for a specific date and adds those songs to a playlist in Spotify created while taking Angela Yu's '100 Days of Code' course on Udemy_

 ## In Use ##